turbot/powerpipe-docs/docs/powerpipe-hcl/control.md

 # control

 **Controls** provide a defined structure and interface for queries that draw a specific conclusion (e.g. 'OK', 'Alarm') about each row (typically, each row represents a single evaluated 'block').
 This pattern is common across multiple control benchmarks (CIS, etc) and unit testing benchmarks (JUnit, NUnit, etc).

-Controls use **queries** to gather data, but contain specific metadata and return specific columns with specified values in a specific format.
+Controls use **queries** to gather data.
+Controls contain specific metadata and return [specific columns with specified values in a specific format](#required-control-columns).

 ## Example Usage